adtzlr/tensortrax/README.md

 # Features
 - Designed to operate on input arrays with trailing axes
-- Essential vector/tensor dual-number math, including limited support for `einsum` (restricted to max. two operands)
+- Essential vector/tensor Hyper-Dual number math, including limited support for `einsum` (restricted to max. two operands)
-- Forward Mode Automatic Differentiation (AD)
+- Forward Mode Automatic Differentiation (AD) using Hyper-Dual Tensors, up to second order derivatives
 - Create functions in terms of Hyper-Dual Tensors
 - Evaluate the function, the gradient (jacobian) and the hessian on given input arrays
+- Straight-forward definition of custom functions in variational-calculus notation

+# Not Features
+- No wrapper for NumPy (like Autograd, JAX)
+- No arbitrary-order gradients

 # Usage
 Let's define a scalar-valued function which operates on a tensor.